 Read these 15 words — produce the spoken form

-👆 Say it aloud first — apply rules — then tap
+👆 Say it aloud first · apply rules · tap to reveal · 🔊 hear it

 gaedogㄱ + 애 · compound vowel